Commercialization of Thai Massage in Thailand

 A Critique on Massage & Bodywork - eBook

-Of course, I’m exaggerating (although not really) but what we have seen is the rise of all sorts of “exotic” treatments in increasingly luxurious Western style spa-like settings.
-Additionally, you can buy quick sessions of ten minutes or extensive treatments of four hours or even an entire weekend packed with twenty treatment modalities.
+Sure, I’m exaggerating (although not really), but what we have seen is the rise of all sorts of “exotic” treatments in increasingly luxurious Western style spa-like settings.
+Additionally, you can buy quick sessions of ten minutes or extensive treatments of four hours, or even an entire weekend packed with twenty treatment modalities.

-The sensual or sexual massage industry, already been growing during the presence of American soldiers in the Vietnam war, exploded, and is still growing with increasingly hallucinating treatment offerings.
+The sensual or sexual massage industry in Thailand, already been growing during the presence of American soldiers in the Vietnam war, exploded, and is still growing with increasingly hallucinating treatment offerings.
+Interesting enough, Thai Massage offerings in the West also suffered from this sex-massage image, and moreover, sexual services in the West are sometimes indeed offered under the cover of “Thai Massage”

 On the other hand, there’s better information available nowadays and one can receive a plethora of health and therapeutic treatments of good quality.
-But as labels like “health” and “therapy” have become fashionable in recent years, we see a certain commercialization in this field likewise.
+But as labels like “health” and “therapy” have likewise become very fashionable in recent years, we also see a certain commercialization in this field.

-Today, there are quite a lot of “therapeutic treatments” offered which are not therapeutic at all, but simple relaxation and pampering.
+Today, there are quite a lot of “therapeutic treatments” offered that are not therapeutic at all, but simply forms of relaxation and pampering.

-The Thai government continually tries and has tried to certify Thai Massage therapists by imposing minimum training requirements, and things are improving in mid-range or high-end facilities, but as this is Thailand, there are a whole lot of practitioners out there with little or no training or experience.
+The Thai government continually tries and has tried to certify Thai Massage therapists by imposing minimum training requirements, and things are improving in mid-range or high-end facilities, but notably in Thailand you’ll find a whole lot of practitioners with little or no training or experience.

 It’s hard for the government to be very strict in this field because it means employment — tourists ask, the demand is high, and there’s enough work in the sector.